sammy-kablammy/.config/quick_reference/git_quick_reference.md

 * git log --oneline
 see more fun stuff
-* git log --all --graph --decorate --oneline
+* git log --all --graph --decorate --oneline to view in vim, do this (don't forget the - at the end)
+* git log | vim -R -

 # git rm
 don't use this command